julianschmuckli/vuejs-firebase-shopping-cart/README.md

 yarn dev
 ```

-You can use data in `data/` folder to import to `products` node in your firebase app.
+## Example data
+In the `data` folder you will find some JSON files, which can be imported in the Realtime Database in Firebase.
+Just create a node `products` and `coupons` and import the JSON files in there.

 ## Features